PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 19:13:44
+Last updated: 2024-04-07 19:14:17
-Random Quote: Gods help you, Theon Greyjoy.
-Now you are truly lost.  -  Rodrik Cassel
+Random Quote: The distinction between past, present, and future is only a stubbornly persistent illusion. -